Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Discussion Conclusion

 While this paper developed mapping tools and validates them, there are several directions to push this forward and apply them for astrophysical use.
 The galactic foreground simulated in this paper is ultimately simplistic in that it assumes that it is Gaussian and has the spectral shape of a power law with $\alpha = 2/3$.
 It will be essential to relax these assumptions and validate this method on a realistic simulated foreground formed from catalogs of DWDs generated with population synthesis codes.
 This might also require relaxing the assumptions of Gaussianity.
 Additionally, as \citet{Breivik:2019oar} shows, mapping the foreground on the sky can help constrain galactic structure in a manner complementary to resolvable DWDs while also probing the stellar evolution history of the galactic white dwarfs.
 It would be interesting to study what mapping the foreground could tell us about the astrophysics of galactic foreground with the optimal analysis developed in this work and using realistic simulations.
 One can also expand this to study the astrophysics of the galactic DWD population in a more model-independent manner by constraining the properties of the foreground in narrow frequency bands.

-It will also be essential to study how the algorithm's angular sensitivity, characterized by the $\ell_{max}^a$ parameter, will scale with the strength of the stochastic confusion noise and the duration of the analysis.
-An optimal way to do this could be by making $\ell_{max}^a$ an independent parameter to be determined by data.
-Since the dimensionality of the spherical harmonic parameter space itself depends on $\ell_{max}^a$, such an analysis could use Reversible-Jump Markov-chain Monte Carlo approaches such as those developed in \citet{Cornish:2014kda}.
+It will also be essential to study how the algorithm's angular sensitivity, characterized by the $\ell_{\text{max}}^a$ parameter, will scale with the strength of the stochastic confusion noise and the duration of the analysis. \redtext{A data-centric way would be to determine the optimal $\ell_{\text{max}}^a$ directly from the data based on statistical considerations, for example, using Bayesian model selection.
+We can also make $\ell_{\text{max}}^a$ an independent parameter that is directly fit by the data.
+Since the dimensionality of the spherical harmonic parameter space itself depends on $\ell_{\text{max}}^a$, such an analysis would need to use Reversible-Jump Markov-chain Monte Carlo approaches similar to those developed in \citet{Cornish:2014kda}}.

 Finally, an important application would be a joint analysis with both resolvable signals and the galactic DWD foreground.
 One of the core strengths of mapping the foreground in a Bayesian manner is the possibility of simultaneous inference of resolvable signals along with the galactic foreground.
-This will allow an unbiased estimation of the properties of the resolvable signals while accounting for the temporal modulation of the noise due to the galactic foreground.
+This will allow an unbiased estimation of the properties of the resolvable signals while accounting for the temporal modulation of the noise due to the galactic foreground. \redtext{One can also imagine multiple SGCNs, arising from different sources that might be separable if they have different spectral shape and angular structure (for e.g.~\cite{Adams:2013qma}). }